tayganr/purviewlab/modules/module15.md

 5. Navigate to the Lineage tab, and observe the lineage from SourceTest to DestinationTest via the MoveTest stored procedure.

     ![New Scan](../images/module15/15.18-lineage.png)

 <div align="right"><a href="#module-15---azure-sql-database-lineage-extraction">↥ back to top</a></div>

+## :thinking: Troubleshooting / FAQ

+### Do I have to assign an AD Admin to the Azure SQL Database for Lineage Extraction to work?

+Yes.
+Adding the Microsoft Purview Managed Identity to the Azure SQL Database requires an AD user with sufficient priveledge; you won't be able to add it with SQL-Auth.

+### Can I use a SQL-Auth account with appropriate permissions, and configure the scan to use that account instead of the Managed Identity?

+No. While you'll be able to connect and scan the Azure SQL Database successfully, lineage information will not be extracted.

+### Where can I learn more about this feature?

+Read more about Azure SQL Database lineage extraction [Azure blog located here](https://azure.microsoft.com/en-us/blog/introducing-dynamic-lineage-extraction-from-azure-sql-databases-in-azure-purview/)

+<div align="right"><a href="#module-15---azure-sql-database-lineage-extraction">↥ back to top</a></div>